arnold@americantheaterfestival.com

 performers.
 Mr. Mittelman guided by a prestigious Board

-of NJTF/NJT Advisors is developing the first comprehensive production and
+of NJTF/NJT Advisors developed the first comprehensive production and

 research-oriented, Holocaust-related

-ATF extends the finest work of America's not-for-profit producing theaters
+ATF extended the finest work of America's not-for-profit producing theaters

 to historic or underutilized presenting venues reaching otherwise underserved